ENVIRONMENTAL CONSULTING

 • Monitoring

 Monitoring fauna populations may be required for environmental management purposes to determine if site activities are affecting ecosystem functioning.
-Natural Area can monitor populations using a variety of methods including trap and release programs.
+Natural Area can monitor populations using a variety of methods including mark and recapture programs.

-Feral animals such as rabbits, foxes and cats can cause widespread damage to ecosystems, predating on local native fauna and destroying revegetation works through digging and plant predation.
-Natural Area can assess and monitor feral animal populations and also undertake feral animal control.
+Vertebrate pests such as rabbits, foxes and cats cause widespread damage to ecosystems, predating on local native fauna and destroying revegetation works through digging and plant predation.
+Natural Area can assess and monitor feral animal populations and undertake feral animal control.

 natural area